1of0/php-serializer/README.md

 - The referenced object needs to implement the `ReferableInterface` interface
 - The property that holds the referenced object has to be marked with the `@IsReference` annotation
-- A reference resolver needs to exist that supports the referenced object (and needs to implements the `ReferenceResolverInterface` interface)
+- A reference resolver needs to exist that supports the referenced object (and needs to implement the `ReferenceResolverInterface` interface)

 ## Roadmap